sridhar8910/project/README.md

 - Backend: `cd backend` then `python manage.py test`.
 - Flutter: `cd flutter_app` then `flutter test`.
+- Combined smoke test: run `flutter test test/widget_test.dart` after ensuring the main counter widget matches expectations.

 ## Troubleshooting

 - If the script cannot find `pubspec.yaml`, make sure you are running it from the repository root.
 - On first run, Flutter may need to download platform artifacts (allow time for that step).
 - To switch virtual environments, update or recreate `.\.venv`; the script will automatically pick it up on the next run.
+- If `run_all.ps1` complains about the Python interpreter, confirm that either `.\.venv` or `backend\venv` exists and contains an activated environment.